 However, because the cistern is hidden in the wall, you will need a wall frame during installation, so it will cost more to fit, usually around £300.
 As a result, these are often recommended for new bathrooms rather than toilet replacements, though if you can afford to budget for one, it can make your bathroom look bigger than it actually is.

-Usually, a toilet installation takes between two and three hours, with a simple, standard toilet installation costing between £100 and £300.
+Usually, a toilet installation takes between two and three hours, with a simple, standard toilet installation costing around £300.
 However, you should price this up if there is a more complex installation involved, and adjust prices according to where you live too.
-You will also have to pay to remove your old toilet, which usually incurs an additional cost of about £70.Close section ↑
+This doesn’t factor in the cost of removing your old toilet, which usually incurs an additional cost of about £70.Close section ↑